georgemccrae/capstone-project/README.md

 Next I examined a histogram of all the musical features.
 I observed that most of them were not normally distributed and therefore a Power Tranformer might be needed during the modelling stage.

-Then I graphically illustrated, with a timeseries, trends in the musical components of tracks.
-There are detailed descriptions in the notebook.
+Then I graphically illustrated, with a timeseries, trends in the musical components of tracks; DETAILED ANALYSIS CONTAINED IN NOTEBOOK.

 An important finding was that Spotify gives higher popularity rankings for a new releases and artists that have released new music recently.
 Therefore my target variable, Spotify popularity, was skewed to be higher the more recent it is.
 This was hence why I engineered the feature 'Time Since Release' which massively increased my models' predictiveness.
 Here is Spotify's description of how it is calculated.